Website Cookies

 QualiBot at SFS Valencia: taking people off recycling’s toughest line

-Recycleye’s latest QualiBot installation in the Iberia region is now sorting high-volume waste streams at SFS in Valencia — removing workers from one of the most hazardous jobs in the plant and freeing them for work where their skills count for more.
-The customer SFS Facility 3 UTE — the joint venture between S.A.
-Agricultores…
+Recycleye’s latest QualiBot installation in the Iberia region is now delivering advanced robotic waste sorting at SFS in Valencia — sorting high-volume waste streams, removing workers from one of the most hazardous jobs in the plant, and freeing them for work where their skills count for more.
+The customer: how robotic waste sorting helps SFS…

 READ POST